Leonid Leonov: Career

 During the Russian Civil War, Leonov worked as a reporter with the Red Army.
 He was released from the Red Army in 1921 in order to continue his education.
 At that time, he planned to study painting.
 Upon returning to Moscow, he was unable to find any of his close relatives and acquaintances, but he was eventually accepted into the home of his uncle, a locksmith named Vasilyev.
 Leonov worked in his uncle's shop voluntarily in order to repay his uncle for taking him in.
 Later, the famous graphic artist Falilyev took an interest in him.
 Falilyev introduced him to some well-known literary figures and artists of the early 20s, including the publishers Solomon Kopelman (of the Shipovnik Publishing House), and Sergei Sabashnikov.
 After seeing some of his early stories, they both offered to publish them.
 This was the beginning of Leonov's professional literary career.
 Among his first stories were Buryga and The Wooden Queen (1923).

 His first (and perhaps best) novel, The Badgers (1924), employs a fairly conventional style but is filled with peasant speech; it "deals with the impact on the village and the peasantry of the Revolution and symbolically pits brother against brother in the struggle."
-His dark novel The Thief (1927), set in the criminal underworld of the Russian capital, was warmly welcomed by critics in Russia and abroad, but Brown considers it "spoiled in execution by the self-conscious literary poses of the author and his transparent derivation of himself from the irrationalist Dostoyevsky.
+His dark novel The Thief (1927), set in the criminal underworld of the Russian capital, was warmly welcomed by critics in Russia and abroad, but Brown considers it "spoiled in execution by the self-conscious literary poses of the author and his transparent derivation of himself from the irrationalist Dostoevsky.
 Leonov nonetheless performs a shrewd psychological dissection upon his main character, a disillusioned commissar who has become a member of a gang of thieves.
 He produced a thoroughly reworked version of this novel in 1959."

 He married Tatayana Mikhailovna Sabashnikova in 1926; the couple had two daughters.
 He visited Maxim Gorky in Sorrento in 1927.
-The Moscow Art Theatre under the direction of Constantin Stanislavski staged Leonov's play Untilovsk, which was set in a remote Siberian community.
+The Moscow Art Theatre under the direction of Konstantin Stanislavski staged Leonov's play Untilovsk, which was set in a remote Siberian community.
 The production opened on 17 February 1928, having given a preview to the theatre's management committee three days earlier.
 Both the committee and the wider press disapproved of the play's ideological stance; Anatoly Lunacharsky, writing in the Leningrad journal Krasnaia, described it as a step backwards for the theatre.